 Monthly Average Prices

-Dom
+Period Dom

-Period (Rs/tonne)
+(Rs/tonne)

-Jul-19 62,500

 Aug-19 59,000

 Sep-19 58,875

 Oct-19 58,625

 Nov-19 57500

 Dec-19 57500

 Jan-20 57500

 Feb-20 57500

 Mar-20 59500

 Apr-20 59500

 May-20 59500

 Jun-20 61000

 Jul-20 61000

-In November, prices fell due to muted demand.
-Prices fell in line with other steel products.
+Aug-20 62000

 In January 2019, prices continued with declining trend.
 In February, prices remained unchanged due to stable market conditions.
 In March, prices remained unchanged due to stable market conditions.
 In April, market conditions remained unchanged, reflecting in the prices for the month.
 In May, market conditions continued to remain unchanged resulting in stable prices.
 In June, prices continued to hold stable.
 In July, prices declined marginally due to a lower growth forecast in India.
 In August, prices continued to fall, owing to weakening demand and oversupply of inventory.
 In September, domestic prices managed to stay constant as the auto slowdown was followed by a large decrease in production.
 In October, prices remained stable.
-In June, prices remained unchanged.
+In November, prices fell due to weak demand, partly down to the Auto slowdown.
+In December, prices remained unchanged.
 In January, prices remained unchanged thanks to stable market conditions.
 In February prices remained stable.
 In March, prices rose on stronger industrial activity and demand prior to the COVID-19 lockdown.
 In April, prices remained stable.
 In May, prices remained stable.
 In June, prices rose on account of the gradual unlocking of the economy.
 In July, prices remained stable.
+In August, prices rose on stronger demand.